 Did you know I wrote an eBook?
 It’s called Embrace Yourself: How to Recognize the Power Within and Let It Shine!

 It’s a personal development book about embracing who and where you are in order to free yourself from the cage of worry and doubt and insecurity around the past.
-If you’re interested in that sort of awesomeness, you can access the first chapter for below or purchase the full book (eBook or paperback available) in the shop!
+If you check out The Books page you can see more about it and where to purchase it- but let’s get to the point! :)

 So… on to writing your own eBook!